-Thousands of child trust funds came into the control of 16-year-olds from September 2018 as the oldest accounts matured, giving children control over potentially tens of thousands of pounds.
+Thousands of child trust funds came into the control of 18-year-olds from September 2020 as the oldest accounts matured, giving children control and access to over potentially tens of thousands of pounds.

 Some of the larger funds could make a huge difference to a young adult’s life by providing the means for a house deposit, money to start their own business or to be put towards higher education.
 However, many parents will worry that their child will fritter away the fund at their first taste of freedom.

-These early conversations will arm children with the best knowledge available to them, and could ward off unwise decisions in two years’ time when they become an adult and gain unfettered control of the assets.
-While there is very little you can do if your child still fritters away a child trust fund, you may decide that future assets you are planning to leave them are best put in trust, rather than bequeathed outright.
+These early conversations will arm children with the best knowledge available to them, and could ward off unwise decisions when they turn 18 and gain unfettered control of the assets.
+While there is very little parents can do if their child still fritters away a child trust fund, they may decide that future assets they are planning to leave the child are best put in trust, rather than bequeathed outright.